canonical/netbox/charm/docs/explanation/charm-architecture.md

 # NetBox charm architecture

-The NetBox charm initial version has been generated with the help of the 12 Factor Project.
-The 12 Factor Project provides many of the functionalities needed by this charm like:
+The NetBox charm initial version has been generated with the help of the paas-app-charmer project.
+The paas-app-charmer project provides many of the functionalities needed by this charm like:
 - PostgreSQL integration
 - Django migrations
 - Ingress integration
 - COS (Prometheus metrics and Loki logs for gunicorn).

 For the static assets, gunicorn is used with the help of the WhiteNoiseMiddleware.

 There is only one container for each unit of NetBox, that runs the next services managed by Pebble: